Design of quantum optical experiments with logic artificial intelligence: Logic and SAT

 \subsection{Logic encoding}

-We will explore the combinatorial nature of this problem to construct a set of logical clauses that can deliver a definite solution.
+We will explore the combinatorial nature of this graph problem to construct a set of logical clauses that can deliver a definite solution.

-In this problem, the literals will be each of the edges of the graph $e_{ij}^{\alpha\beta}$.
+In this problem, the literals will be each of the edges of the graph $e_{ij}^{\alpha\beta}$, where $(i,j)$ are the vertices joined by the edge (with $i<j$) and $(\alpha,\beta)$ are the inherited modes of the vertices, respectively.
 They will take the value True if they are present and False if they do not.
-Notice that we do not take into account that each edge can have a complex weight and thus there can be cancellations between PM with the same vertex coloring.
+Notice that we do not take into account that each edge can have a complex weight and thus there can be cancellations between PMs with the same vertex coloring.
 Even though we do not encode the entire information and possibilities of the graph, we still get highly complex and powerful obstructions that we can use constructively in conjunction with SAT solvers.

-This is by no means a restriction of the representaiton.
-Negative and complex numbers numbers can be represented by boolean variables effortlessly.
-As a simple example, we introduce another bit representing the sign of the number $s$ and the value bit $v$, such that numbers numbers $-1,0,1$ for $11_b,00_b,01$.
+This is by no means a restriction of representation.
+Negative and complex numbers can be represented by boolean variables effortlessly.
+As a simple example, we introduce another bit representing the sign of the number $s$ and the value bit $v$, such that numbers $-1,0,1$ for $11_b,00_b,01$.
 All boolean operations can be adjusted accordingly.
-Of course, in this way we can also introduce more complex number systems such as fractions or complex numbers, but this is out of scope of the current manuscript.
+Of course, in this way, we can also introduce more complex number systems such as fractions or complex numbers, but this is out of the scope of the current manuscript.

 The logic clause to define a graph PM consist of replacing the PM weights by their corresponding (Boolean) edges and the products of the weights by $\land$.
 If one of the edges is False (there is no edge), the clause is False, and, therefore, we do not have that PM.
-Formally, for a given PM $P$, its Boolean expression becomes

-where $c$ coloring will be defined by the particular colors $\alpha$ and $\beta$ associated with each edge in canonical order.
+The formal derivation of these clauses is presented in App.\ref{app:formallogic}.
+In the following paragraphs, we will show how this logic works using examples.